mganahl/PyTeN/README.md

 * Real time evolution using TEBD or TDVP
 * supports MPO encoding of Hamiltonians

-  **TDVP does currently not support dynamical expansion of the bond dimension**

 ## infinite systems

 * ground states for systems with finite unit-cells using IDMRG